coderbyheart/coderbyheart.com/content/post/european-testing-conference-2018.md

 ---
-title: >-
-  European Testing Conference 2018
+title: European Testing Conference 2018
-subtitle: >-
-  Conferences
+subtitle: Conferences
-abstract: |
+abstract:
-  A retrospective on what I learned during the [European Testing Conference 2018](http://europeantestingconference.eu/2018/) in Amsterdam
+  A retrospective on what I learned during the European Testing Conference 2018 in Amsterdam
 date: 2018-02-21T09:00+01:00
 ---